-What I did find in 2019, however, was an equivalent, namely a shop run by a Japanese survivor who had been hospitalized for years due to his injuries, and then found himself jobless and homeless – so he opened an A-bomb souvenir shop, mainly for Americans, to whom he’d hand out A-bombed roof tiles and also show his scarred back!
+What I did find in 2019, however, was an equivalent, namely a photo of a shop run by a Japanese survivor who had been hospitalized for years due to his injuries, and then found himself jobless and homeless – so he opened an A-bomb souvenir shop, mainly for Americans, to whom he’d hand out A-bombed roof tiles and also show his scarred back!

 Another set of artefacts was also interesting: earthenware pots and bottles apparently made from the scorched earth found near the hypocentre.
 There were also yet more pieces of melted, fused glass, items of clothing and personal belongings such as watches.